shadergz/shadergz/README.md

 - [⚗️ Mythril: Self taught developing Android apps from scratch by learning new things everyday](https://github.com/mithrilorg)

 ## Future projects
-- Onyx, Oblivion, Cyogen, Shimmer, WareTool by Mithril
+- Onyx, Zenith, Cyogen, Shimmer, WareTool by Mithril

 ## Forked project that I have interest into it
 - [🍄 strato: Run Nintendo Switch homebrew & games on your Android device!](https://github.com/beloncode/strato)